swiftlang/swift-evolution/proposals/testing/nnnn-tag-based-test-execution-filtering.md

 swift test --skipTag uiTest
 ```

-While this approach may seem simpler, it has a few disadvantages:
+This approach may seem simpler, and indeed one important advantage is that we would forgo the need to have a well-defined syntax for filtering/skipping if we decide to enhance it further.
+However, it has a few disadvantages:

 1. We would need to make changes to the ABI between SwiftPM and Swift Testing.
 2. A separate flag means a separate line in the `--help` text, making it easier to miss that filtering/skipping based on tags is possible.